 According to a federal study

-released earlier this year, there are many reasons why students don’t complete the FAFSA: a majority of families believe that they can cover the cost of school on their own or that they wouldn’t qualify for financial aid at all.
+released last year, there are many reasons why students don’t complete the FAFSA: a majority of families believe that they can cover the cost of school on their own or that they wouldn’t qualify for financial aid at all.
 On the converse side, sadly, many students either don’t know about the FAFSA or how to complete it.

 However, these changes, for some states, are not enough.
 They want more students to fill out the FAFSA, more students to qualify for aid and more students to achieve the dream of attending college.
 As a result, they are making completing the FAFSA mandatory in order to graduate from high school.